pimarc/pms50-gns530/readme.md

 Activating

-If you activate the approach before the last enroute waypoint, the autopilot goes directly to the first approach waypoint.
-This removes your enroute waypoints.

-If you activate the approach after the last enroute waypoint, the autopilot goes directly to the first approach waypoint (without U-turn!!!).
-This removes all the enroute waypoints.
+If you activate the approach the autopilot goes directly to the first approach waypoint by a direct To.

 Note: If you set a Direct To, this automatically de-activates the approach.
 It will be re-activated automatically if your target waypoint is part of your approach, 2nm before reaching the target.

-## U-turn bug
-This FS2020 bug probably made many of us crazy.
-It occurs when you select/activate an approach after the last enroute waypoint.
-Then the autopilot comes back to the last enroute waypoint before reaching the first approach waypoint.

-The workaround to this bug implemented here is to remove all enroute waypoints in this situation.
-This is not a real problem since you already flew these waypoints.

 ## Activate leg
 Activate leg now works also in approach.

 ## Direct to
 The Direct To now works correctly and you can direct to an approach icao waypoint.
-These lasts are available in the DirectTo FPL element list without having to manually type them.
+The flight plan waypoints are available in the DirectTo FPL element list without having to manually type them.

 A DirectTo automatically de-activates the approach if there is one loaded.
 This one will be reactivated automatically if the directTO target waypoint is part of your approach.

 A direct to an airport removes all the waypoints of the flight plan except origin and (new) destination.
-When doing that, it's now possible to select an approach for the new destination (bug correction).
+When doing that, it's possible to select an approach for the new destination.

 ## Remove approach
 This feature was not working in the original fs2020 GNS530.
 Now it does.